marsdrums/test-tutorial/visual-quality/index.md

 Mipmapping in Max is enabled at texture level: set {jit.gl.texture}'s @mipmap to "bilinear" or "trilinear" and disable @rectangle.

 > [!IMPORTANT]
-> {jit.gl.texture}'s @rectangle must be disabled (0) to enable mipmappnig as non-rectangular textures are required for creating the mip levels.
+> {jit.gl.texture}'s @rectangle must be disabled (0) to enable mipmapping, as non-rectangular textures are required for creating the MIP levels.

 ![](./images/visual-quality_061.png)
 ![](./images/visual-quality_060.png)

 Left: Mipmapping enabled; right: Mipmapping disabled.

-These are the Anti-Aliasing methods currently available in Max.
+These are the anti-aliasing methods currently available in Max.

 > [!TIP]
-> Anti-Aliasing and mipmapping can cohexist.
+> Anti-Aliasing and mipmapping can coexist.
 I suggest always using both an Anti-Aliasing method and mipmapping combined.
 ![](./images/visual-quality_062.png)
 Left: no Anti-Aliasing and no mipmapping.
 Center: mipmapping only (trilinear).
 Right: mipmapping (trilinear) + Anti-Aliasing (TAA).